On July 28, 2012, a 40-year-old Yori Boy Campas (100-16-1, 79 KOs) and Les Sherrington met in the ring.

 Campas came in to the fight on a 8-fight win streak with a 86% KO rate, and was fighting after a gap of 7 months and 2 days.

-Yori Boy Campas was defending his welterweight titles and, fighting for the welterweight WBO titles against Jose Luis Lopez and lost via RTD in the 5th round, and adds an loss to his record at 64-2.
+Yori Boy Campas was defending his welterweight titles and, fighting for the welterweight WBO titles against Jose Luis Lopez and lost via RTD in the 5th round, and adds a loss to his record at 64-2.

 On September 17, 1994, a 23-year-old Yori Boy Campas (56-0, 50 KOs) got a shot at the welterweight IBF title held by 21-year-old Puerto Rican boxer Felix Trinidad (23-0, 19 KOs).